-M96020-TBD KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETU IRN TI HIS POR ΓΙΟΝ ONLY THIS S PROXY CARD IS VALID ONI LY WHEN I SIGNED AND DATED.
-CRACKER BARREL OLD COUNTRY STORE, INC. r Withhold All For All Except To withhold authority to vote for any in nominee(s), mark "For All Except" and number(s) of the nominee(s) on the line l write the The Board of Directors recommends you vote FOR the following: 1 1.
-To elect nine directors.
-Nominees: 01) James W. Bradford 06) Norman E. Johnson 02) Thomas H. Barr 07) William W. McCarten 03) Sandra B. Cochran 04) Glenn A. Davenport 05) Richard J. Dobkin 09) Andrea M. Weiss The Board of Directors recommends you vote FOR proposals 2, 3, 4 and 5.
+DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+CRACKER BARREL OLD COUNTRY STORE, INC. The Board of Directors recommends you vote FOR the following: For All Withhold All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. To elect nine directors. - Nominees: 02)Thomas H. Barr07)03)Sandra B. Cochran08) Norman E. Johnson William W. McCarten Coleman H. Peterson Andrea M. Weiss The Board of Directors recommends you vote FOR proposals 2, 3, 4 and 5.
+For Against Abstain 2.
 2. To approve the Company's shareholder rights plan.
-For Against Abstain 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement that accompanies this notice.
+3. To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement that accompanies this notice.
 4. To reapprove the material terms of the performance goals under our 2010 Omnibus Stock and Incentive Plan for purposes of Section 162(m) of the Internal Revenue Code.
 5. To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the 2016 fiscal year.
-6. To conduct other business properly brought before the meeting g.
-For address changes and/or comments, please check this box and write where indicated. them on the back Please sign exactly as your name(s) appear(s) hereon.
-When signi each sign personally.
-All holders must sign.
-If a corporation or pa such.
-Joint owners should l Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+6. 6.
+To conduct other business properly brought before the meeting.
+For address changes and/or comments, please check this box and write them on the Dack where indicated. rator, or other fiduciary, please give full title as such.
+Joint gn in full corporate or partnership name by authorized officer.
+7 Si gnature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date